splunk/public-o11y-docs/gdi/opentelemetry/collector-builtin-dashboard.rst

 * :ref:`collector-builtin-dashboard-secondary`
 * :ref:`collector-builtin-dashboard-outbound`

-Each section contains a set of charts with information relevant to your deployments.
-To know how to work with charts, and understand the types of charts available, see :ref:`data-visualization-charts`.
+Each section contains a set of charts that give you information relevant to your deployments.
+You can find the list of the Collector's internal metrics at :ref:`metrics-internal-collector`.

 .. _collector-builtin-dashboard-process: